freebasic/fbc/FreeBASIC/readme.txt

     - Function pointers:

-      DIM MyPointer AS SUB(BYVAL ArgumentA AS INTEGER, BYVAL ArgumentB AS DOUBLE) DIM OtherPointer AS FUNCTION(BYVAL ArgumentA AS INTEGER)
+      DIM MyPointer AS SUB(ArgumentA AS INTEGER, ArgumentB AS DOUBLE) DIM OtherPointer AS FUNCTION(ArgumentA AS INTEGER)

       MyPointer = @RealSub '' or PROCPTR(RealSub)
       MyPointer(1, 2)

-      SUB RealSub(BYVAL ArgumentA AS INTEGER, BYVAL ArgumentB AS DOUBLE) Result = ArgumentA * ArgumentB
+      SUB RealSub(ArgumentA AS INTEGER, ArgumentB AS DOUBLE) Result = ArgumentA * ArgumentB
       END SUB